The New Science of GoalSetting and Achievement

-RCI’s research found only 1/3 of managers do goals with employees in the workplace.
+RCI’s research found only one-third of managers do goals with employees in the workplace.
 Furthermore, research suggests 80 percent of people do not use a goal planning process in their lives.
 Those who do set goals, 70 percent fail to achieve what they want.
 In addition, about 40 percent of people create New Year’s resolutions and only 8 percent achieve them.
 In the United States and Britain, people watch an average of 28-32 hours of TV a week.
 As a result, their talent remains dormant because they do not make the effort or do not know how to apply a goal achieving process.
-Unfortunately, for many people their incredible potential for a better and more fulfilling life is untapped.
+Unfortunately, for millions of people their incredible potential for a better and more fulfilling life is untapped.

 C- Team collaboration on a goal gives us accountability beyond ourselves.
 It is also assuring that we are not the only ones shouldering the responsibility.

 O- Goal outcomes that are difficult and more challenging raise our game and willingness to learn.
 This does not mean they should be unrealistic, but goals need to drive significant improvement to get our attention.

 E- Envision a goal to find more success.
 This means we visualize it regularly in detail and the steps we will take to win.
 As we do, the difficult goal seems more realistic, and we increase our commitment.
 Social psychologist Dr. Emily Balcetis at NYU, found goals will seem 30% more doable, 17% easier and we will achieve 23% more.
 Moreover, this is like the mental rehearsal that Olympic athletes do in preparation for events with the world’s elite competitors.

 S– According to brain research, savor more goal achievement by activating and boosting your Dopamine by:

 - On-going learning

 - Goal setting efforts